Events propel narrative. Narrative consists of a chain of events.

 You don’t describe the scene on the card – there isn’t enough space.
 You just indicate which event the card represents with a few words which designate your idea.
 It’s like a title for this scene or event.
 For the moment, you alone know – at least roughly – which scene or event these few words stand for.
 Ideally there should be less than ten words on the card.

 You then pin or stick the card to a wall or cork board.
 Do this for every single scene or plot event you can think of, using one card per event.

 While you are gathering your scene or event ideas this way, don’t worry too much about the order you want to relate them in.
 The important thing is to get them up there.
 Once you have a whole bunch, be it a handful or forty or even a hundred, then it is time to consider what order they should be placed in.

-Now it is important to consider that every story has two timelines, the narrative and the chronological.
+As we mentioned above, it is important to consider that every story has two timelines, the narrative and the chronological.
 If you were scribbling on paper cards, you’d have to decide in which order you want to place your cards on the wall.
-But you’re working with Beemgee.
-Which means you can switch between the two orders.
+But if you’re working with Beemgee, you can switch between the two orders.

 So we recommend you do this: